WandyApi/WEB3API/backend/README.md

 3. **aws** - Build api on aws or your own cloud.
-  aws supports more apis, please check the codes.
+  aws supports more apis, coming soon ...

   You can choose $\color[RGB]{255,66,66} One Of Them$ to be your own backend.
   Each one has the capacity to handle millions of users.